Boulamayme/sharepoint-react/README.md

 ### Updating Styles

-- To update the style for a specific web part, e.g., Agency, look for the `.dx-agency` class in the `global.scss` file and make your adjustments.
+- To update the style for a specific web part, e.g., Agency, look for the `.dx-agency` class in the `global.scss` file and make your adjustments.# sharepoint-code